 Amy constructs an analogy between clouds and mares.
 She compares the movement of the white clouds in the sky at night with the movement of white mares on the ground.

-An allegory uses symbols to compare persons or things to represent abstract ideas or events.
+An allegory uses symbols to compare persons or things, to represent abstract ideas or events.
 The comparison in allegory is implicit.
-Examples are:

 Function of Comparison